wp-plugins/external-video-for-everybody/readme.txt

 http://open.pages.kevinwiliarty.com/external-video-for-everybody/

 == Changelog ==

+= 2.0 =
+* Optional file detection will generate source tags and download links only for remote resources that are actually available.
+* File detection overrides webm_download settings
+* Integrates VideoJS 3.2.0

 = 1.0 =
 * Brand new installations will include posters by default.
 Existing installations will retain existing poster preference.